Atlantis 3: The New World Download Free PC Game Full Version - Code List

 About This Game

 Step again into the land of goals and legends.
-Embark on an unbelievable journey and change into immersed in a rare story of intrigue and thriller.
-Assume the function of an archaeologist as you seek for the existence of a metropolis constructed, in accordance with fantasy and legend, by the traditional Egyptians.
-Your quest for the mysterious secrets and techniques which have eluded many will take you on a journey via worlds of unequalled magnificence.
-Let knowledge be your information as you encounter difficult puzzles alongside your path and journey via time and spirit.Discover and discover the beautiful environment of the huge Sahara Desert, the wondrous icy plains of Siberia, and the fascinating lands of historic Egypt.
+Embark on an unimaginable journey and grow to be immersed in a unprecedented story of intrigue and thriller.
+Assume the position of an archaeologist as you seek for the existence of a metropolis constructed, based on fable and legend, by the traditional Egyptians.
+Your quest for the mysterious secrets and techniques which have eluded many will take you on a journey by way of worlds of unequalled magnificence.
+Let knowledge be your information as you encounter difficult puzzles alongside your path and journey by way of time and spirit.Discover and discover the beautiful environment of the huge Sahara Desert, the wondrous icy plains of Siberia, and the fascinating lands of historical Egypt.
 The biggest treasure of all time lies ready to be found.

 Title: Atlantis 3: The New World